joshp23/PEWS/README.md

 2. Add option to allow users to remove their own resource file
 3. Additional storage options (sqlite, etc.)
 4. Manager interface
+5. Add in server-manager API examples (it's in the code... for now)